 St Nicholas is a village church with a rich history but is today an active place of worship with a dedicated church community seeking to serve the whole of the parish.
 We are a liberally inclined, inclusive, and, we hope, friendly community which values Anglican traditional worship alongside more contemporary expressions of faith and worship.
 This week’s order of service, with notices of forthcoming events, is shown here.

 We are currently one of eight parishes making up the Ray Valley Benefice which extends from north of Oxford along the River Ray to Ambrosden (just south of Bicester).

-Please use the form at the bottom of this page if you want to contact us.
+Please use the form below if you want to contact us.

 Please let us know whether you would like to become more involved or if you have questions or concerns by emailing us with the form below.